If there is one thing that we have learned in three years on the road, it is that you never run out of things that can go wrong!

 However, we strongly believe that there is always a solution.

-- A tourist visa will enable us to extend our stays beyond 3 months.
+- An Italian tourist visa will enable us to extend our stays beyond 3 months in Italy for the ski season.

 - We can pop in and out of the Schengen Area so that we don’t overstay our EU welcome.

-- To avoid the hassle and expense of purchasing four Animal Health Certificates every four months, our pups might have to travel on EU passports!
+- To avoid the hassle and expense of purchasing four Animal Health Certificates every four months, we are in the process of putting our pups on EU passports.

 - For further solutions, including marrying an EU Citizen, check out Our Tour’s excellent blog The Death of the Year Long Motorhome Tour of Europe.